 I found myself struggling to tell a story; I’d start speaking and get confused and tired half way through, as though I couldn’t maintain a coherent train of thought.
 At times, I felt drunk without having had a drink.
 I wondered if it was vertigo.
 Or perhaps a middle ear infection that was putting my balance off.
 I’d been anemic in the past, so the fatigue was somewhat familiar, but the other symptoms were not.
 I went to the doctor about a very persistent cold that I’d had for weeks, and she suggested a blood test.
 I was seriously deficient in vitamin B12 – something I’d never heard of.
 The doctor prescribed vitamin B12 injections once a week for three weeks.
 And after my first injection, I was human again.
 Within an hour, my mind cleared.
 I felt liked I’d be injected with 14 hours sleep.
 I’d woken up from the dream and felt like myself.
 Rapidly, all my mouth ulcers disappeared.

-As you can see, vitamin B12 deficiency is no joke.
+As you realize, vitamin B12 deficiency is no joke.

 But why do these effects occur?